 Partnerships and Projects

 Clean Cities' efforts span from state and local, to national collaborations.
 Over the years, partnerships and projects have significantly increased the availability of alternative fuels and infrastructure, thereby enabling a growing number of fleets to choose alternative fuel vehicles (AFVs).
 The U.S. Department of Energy's Vehicle Technologies Office funds projects that are competitively awarded and cost-shared.
-These coalition-supported projects often leverage additional resources from private and public sector partners to help communities lay the foundation for more than 600 alternative fuels and vehicle projects.
+These coalition-supported projects often leverage additional resources from private and public sector partners to help communities lay the foundation for hundreds of alternative fuels and vehicle projects.

 At the national level, Clean Cities collaborates with federal agencies, fuel providers, industry associations, equipment manufacturers, and large companies whose vehicle fleets operate in multiple states.